 A frozen treat with lower fat content than traditional ice cream that has taken the high streets by storm.
 Since 2016, 80 new gelato parlours have opened across London, and the industry is already worth millions of pounds.

-With new trends in ice cream concept appearing every year, which is the case of ideas like Ice Wave, ice cream waffle sandwiches or ice cream tacos, coming up with the next big thing shouldn’t be hard.
+With new trends in ice cream concepts appearing every year, which is the case of ideas like Ice Wave, ice cream waffle sandwiches, or ice cream tacos, coming up with the next big thing shouldn’t be hard.

 Another great innovation in the world of ice cream that needs to be taken into account is the one made by Robyn Sue Fisher, the woman behind Smitten Ice Cream.

-Apart from producing personalized ice cream flavours with their patented Brrr machine, Fisher decided to try out a new strategy by pulling the Brrr around town with a Radio Flyer wagon.
+Apart from producing personalized ice cream flavors with their patented Brrr machine, Fisher decided to try out a new strategy by pulling the Brrr around town with a Radio Flyer wagon.